andresmadeddie/Creating-a-Back-Door---Owning-the-System/README.md

 # About this Project

-This project explore on method to create a backdoor and gain persistence on a compromised machine.
+This project explores a method to create a backdoor and gain persistence on a compromised machine.

 ![a](Images/a.png)